 Dutch and American citizens

-If you are a Dutch or American citizen and you are planning to participate in an internship on the BES Islands, then the following information is relevant to you.
+If you are a Dutch or American citizen and you are planning to do an internship in the Caribbean Netherlands, then the following information is relevant to you.

 Should or should you not submit an application?

-If your internship on the BES Islands is for less than three months, it is not necessary to submit an application for a Declaration of Admittance by Law.
+If your are doing an internship in the Caribbean Netherlands and if you are staying 90 day or less within a period of 365 days, it is not necessary to submit an application for a Declaration of Admittance by Law.
 In that case you will use the visa-free period.

 - Aan IND application form

 - You must also show your original passport at the service counter

 - This can be either a tenancy agreement or for instance a letter from the internship organisation.
 If the organisation offering the internship arranges housing for you (cost and accommodation) then this must be proven in writing by means of a letter

 - Your internship contract or an employer’s statement (MBES29) completed by the internship organisation.
 This statement must include the internship period and any internship allowance